carrasaj/ETLPipeline/README.md

 # Architecture

-* S3: Stores incoming CSV files.
+* S3: Serves as our data lake.
+* EventBridge: Triggers state machine to execute step function.
+* Step Function: Orchestrates execution of Lambda functions.
-* Lambda: Loads CSV data into Redshift and logs processing information into DynamoDB
+* Lambda: Processes file uploads into S3, takes appropriate action in Redshift and logs processing information into DynamoDB.
-* Redshift: Stores CSV data for fast SQL querying
+* Redshift: Serves as data warehouse, allows for efficient data analytics usage.
-* DynamoDB: Logs metadata and keeps track of data flowing through pipeline
+* DynamoDB: Logs metadata and keeps track of data flowing through pipeline.
 * API Gateway: Provies an API for querying the DynamoDB table
-* Step Function: Orchestrates execution of Lambda functions

-# Setup Instructions
+# Example Usage

+Appending Data

+* Consider we have a table in Redshift called user_data, in the dev database with the following schema/entries

+   Username,Identifier,First name,Last name
+   booker12,9012,Rachel,Booker
+   grey07,2070,Laura,Grey
+   johnson81,4081,Craig,Johnson
+   jenkins46,9346,Mary,Jenkins
+   smith79,5079,Jamie,Smith

+* If we want to append to the table to include a new set of users, with this pipeline it is very simple.
+All you have to do is take a new .csv file with the same schema as the current table, upload it to the follwoing path in the S3 bucket db_name/append/table_name/data.csv.
+The pipeline will automatically process the data and will be loaded into the Redshfit table and the metadata will be logged in DynamoDB.

+Truncating Data

+* Consider the same table from the example above, this time instead of adding new users we want to replace the current users with a new set.
+Again, this is very easy to do with this pipeline.
+Simply upload a new .csv file to the S3 bucket, with the same schema as the existing table, at db_name/truncate/table_name/data.csv.
+The pipeline will automatically truncate the existing table and you will be left with only the new data uploaded.

+Defining/Updating Schema

+* This pipeline also supports updating existing table schema or creating new tables by defining a schema.
+Attached below is an example schema file to define a user_data table.